int128/renovate-merge-bot/README.md

           github-app-private-key: ${{ secrets.BOT_APP_PRIVATE_KEY }}
 ```

-### Confirmation
+### Confirm the behavior

 When the workflow runs, this action finds open pull requests from repositories which the GitHub App is installed.
-It performs either of the following actions:
+It executes either of the following actions:

 - Add an empty commit to trigger GitHub Actions
 - Merge the pull request